Craig Cathcart: Loan to Antwerp

 At the start of the 2007–08 season, Cathcart was sent on a half-season loan to United's Belgian feeder club, Royal Antwerp, to gain match experience.
 He made his debut for the Belgians on 22 September 2007, in a match against OC Charleroi.
 The next game saw Cathcart score Antwerp's only goal of the game in a 4–1 loss to Kortrijk.
 He scored again in a match against Tubize, to earn a 1–1 draw, and also the Man of the Match award.
 He made a further nine appearances for "The Great Old", to bring his total to 13, before returning to Manchester United at the end of 2007.
 Although he was not originally selected for the squad, Cathcart was briefly called up to the Manchester United first team for their tour of South Africa on 24 July 2008, and played the full 90 minutes in the team's 4–0 victory over Kaizer Chiefs on 26 July, his first appearance for the first team.
-He then came on as a 66th-minute substitute for Jonny Evans in a match against Portsmouth in Nigeria the following day, before then coming on for Wes Brown at half-time in a friendly against Peterborough United on 4 August.
+He then came on as a 66th-minute substitute for compatriot Jonny Evans in a match against Portsmouth in Nigeria the following day, before then coming on for Wes Brown at half-time in a friendly against Peterborough United on 4 August.

 Loans to the Championship

 On 8 August 2008, in a search for first-team football, Cathcart joined Championship side Plymouth Argyle, on loan until the end of 2008.
-This was later extended to the entire 2008–09 season, as Cathcart has quickly become a regular at Home Park.
-He scored his first Plymouth goal in their 3–1 defeat at home to Ipswich in October 2008.
+This was later extended to the entire 2008–09 season, as Cathcart had quickly become a regular at Home Park.
+He scored his first Plymouth goal in their 3–1 defeat at home to Ipswich Town in October 2008.

 Cathcart returned to Manchester United at the end of the 2008–09 season and played in two pre-season friendlies for the reserve team before joining up with the first team for the Audi Cup in Munich.
 After Nemanja Vidić suffered a calf strain in the warm-up before the semi-final against Boca Juniors, Cathcart was promoted to the starting XI.
 Manchester United won the match 2–1, with Cathcart giving a good performance, although he did head the ball against his own crossbar midway through the second half.

 Cathcart scored the opening goal in a 3–1 away win over Bolton Wanderers in the first game of the 2009–10 Premier Reserve League season on 24 August 2009.
-The following season, Cathcart was sought after by a number of Championship sides, and Manchester United received a bid of £1.25m from a Championship side but United preferred a loan deal.
-Plymouth Argyle and Ipswich Town both showed an interest in the young defender, but he instead signed for Watford on loan until 4 January 2010, where he joined fellow Old Trafford teammate Tom Cleverley and Arsenal youngster Henri Lansbury on loan.
+The following season, Cathcart was sought after by a number of Championship sides, and Manchester United received a bid of £1.25 million from a Championship side but United preferred a loan deal.
+Plymouth Argyle and Ipswich Town both showed an interest in the young defender, but he instead signed for Watford on loan until 4 January 2010, where he joined then fellow Manchester United teammate Tom Cleverley and Arsenal youngster Henri Lansbury on loan.